 An urban mushroom army

-Edible mushrooms are not just super nutritious – they’re one of the most sustainable food sources on the planet.
-This is partly for the simple reason that you can grow them pretty much anywhere, with minimal resources and space.
-The flexible fungi can easily provide an abundant hyperlocal food source that can offer both the nutritional and the flavour benefits of fresh, locally-sourced produce.
+Edible mushrooms aren’t just super nutritious.
+They’re one of the most sustainable food sources on the planet.
+This is partly because you can grow them pretty much anywhere, with minimal resources and space.
+Fungi can easily provide an abundant food source that can offer both the nutritional and the flavour benefits of fresh, locally-sourced produce.

-And while mushrooms dominate in the natural world, they are also increasingly finding a place in our cities and suburbs.
-All over Australia, urban mushroom farms large and small are cropping up, with many growers even taking sustainability a step further and using products that would otherwise go to waste as a “substrate” to grow their mushies in.
+While mushrooms dominate in the natural world, they are also increasingly finding a place in our cities.
+All over Australia, urban mushroom farms are cropping up, with many growers even taking sustainability a step further and using products that would otherwise go to waste as a “substrate” to grow their mushies in.
 Sprout Stack, which grows hyperlocal micro herbs and salad greens for supermarkets in the Sydney area, uses waste coconut husk – which has been used to grow the greens in – to grow beautiful oyster mushrooms.

 Over in Perth, The Mushroom Guys use hardwood sawdust waste from the Western Australian timber industry to grow gourmet mushrooms for the hospitality industry.
-Mushrooms grow naturally on hardwood, so this closely replicates natural growing mediums while also diverting waste from landfill.
-The Mushroom Guys’ produce is now in high demand among chefs in the local area, with their range – which includes Blue, Pink, Yellow, Phoenix and King Oyster mushrooms, as well as Shiitake, Chestnut and Lion’s Mane – harvested and delivered crisp and fresh on the same day.
+Mushrooms grow naturally on hardwood, so this replicates natural growing mediums while diverting waste from landfill.
+The Mushroom Guys’ produce is in high demand among chefs in the area, with their range – including Blue, Pink, Yellow, Phoenix and King Oyster mushrooms, as well as Chestnut and Lion’s Mane – harvested and delivered the same day.

 Also in WA, Life Cykel began using waste coffee grounds – which a coffee-loving nation like Australia has tonnes of – to grow mushrooms.
-In a beautiful “closed loop” circular economy, Life Cykel began exchanging fresh mushrooms for coffee grounds with cafes and restaurants in Perth and Fremantle, before expanding their operations to the coffee capital of Australia – Melbourne.
-From there, the business has grown to offer everything from grow-your-own mushroom kits to educational programs for school children about sustainable food production.
-Life Cykel now also offers mushroom protein powders, mushroom liquid extracts and even mushroom chai tea.
+In a “closed-loop” circular economy, Life Cykel began exchanging fresh mushrooms for coffee grounds with cafes and restaurants in Perth and Fremantle.
+They then expanded their operations to the coffee capital of Australia – Melbourne.
+From there, the business has grown to offer everything from grow-your-own mushroom kits to educational programs for school kids about sustainable food production.
+Life Cykel also offers mushroom protein powders, liquid extracts and even chai tea.

 Shroom to move

 Urban mushroom growers use vertical farming methods, which calls for significantly less energy, space and water than normal farming methods.
-While the resources required to grow mushrooms are minimal compared to other forms of food production, the results can be spectacular, and some dilettante growers have even gone on to forge entirely new fungi-fuelled careers through their urban mushroom adventures.
+While the resources required to grow mushrooms are minimal compared to other forms of food production, the results can be spectacular.
+Some dilettante growers have even gone on to forge entirely new fungi-fuelled careers through their urban mushroom adventures.

-Brisbane couple Amy Christensen and Mickey Pascoe were inspired to begin their gourmet mushroom business, Little Acre, with a simple mushroom grow kit that was gifted to Christensen one Christmas.
-Christensen, a graphic designer, and Pascoe, a teacher, have since given up their previous jobs and now sell a variety of mushrooms – everything from King Brown to Black Pearl – to chefs at local restaurants and cafes, who much prefer the locally-grown produce to the gourmet mushrooms shipped from overseas.
+Brisbane couple Amy Christensen and Mickey Pascoe were inspired to begin gourmet mushroom business Little Acre with a simple mushroom grow kit gifted to Christensen one Christmas.
+Christensen, a graphic designer, and Pascoe, a teacher, have since given up their previous jobs to sell a variety of mushrooms – everything from King Brown to Black Pearl – to chefs at local restaurants and cafes, who much prefer locally-grown produce to the gourmet mushrooms shipped from overseas.
 The couple has also branched out to sell grow kits, mini farms and mushroom “spawn” (sterilised grain that’s been inoculated with a live mycelium culture), and also run masterclasses and workshops in mushroom growing.

-Aaron Boyer, the founder and “Chief Fungal Wizard” at Urban Kulture, began his mushrooming career by growing mushies in coffee grounds and supplying local eateries and farmers’ markets before branching out to sell spawn to other farmers and run workshops on gourmet mushroom cultivation around the country.
-Since COVID-19, the workshops have been moved online, so even self-isolating mushroom lovers can learn to “fungify” their lives and grow mushies out of waste mushroom stems, as well as other low-tech methods.
+Aaron Boyer, “Chief Fungal Wizard” at Urban Kulture, began by growing mushies in coffee grounds to supply local markets.
+He then branched out to sell spawn to other farmers and run workshops on mushroom cultivation.
+Since COVID, the workshops have moved online.
+Now, even self-isolating mushroom lovers can learn to “fungify” their lives.
+You can learn how to grow mushies out of waste mushroom stems, as well as other low-tech methods.

 Feeling inspired?
 Even if you’ve found it hard to keep a house plant alive in the past, growing your own mushrooms at home could be the perfect way for you to discover those previously elusive green thumbs.
 It could also inspire you to start your own exploration of the fascinating, complex and diverse secret life of fungi.
 If the mycophiles in Fantastic Fungi are anything to go by, it doesn’t take much before you’re hooked.

-So next time you take a walk in your local park or bushland, take a moment to think about the fact that under each step you take there is a thriving, interconnected web of life, thrumming with power and potential.
-Fungi are everywhere; it was here long before humans walked the Earth, and it’s likely that it will be here long after we have gone.
+So, next time you take a walk, take a moment to think.
+Under each step you take there’s a thriving, interconnected web of life, thrumming with potential.
+Fungi are everywhere.
+It was here long before we walked the Earth; it will be here long after we’ve gone.

-Want to explore the kingdom of fungi?
-You can rent Fantastic Fungi online at fantasticfungi.com.
+You can rent Fantastic Fungi online at fantasticfungi.com